-During this 7-month window, you can enroll in Original Medicare Parts A and B which includes coverage for inpatient hospital, skilled nursing facility, and long-term hospital care, as well as coverage for medical services.
+During your seven-month Medicare Initial Enrollment Period window, you can enroll in Original Medicare Parts A and B, which includes coverage for inpatient hospital, skilled nursing facility and long-term hospital care, as well as coverage for medical services.
 Or you can enroll in a Medicare Advantage plan (a plan that provides your Part A and B benefits) and/or Medicare Part D (prescription drug coverage).
 For more on what is covered in different parts, check out Medicare parts explained.

-If you don’t enroll when you’re first eligible, you may end up paying a late penalty when you sign up later for Medicare Part B and/or D.
+If you don’t enroll in Medicare when you’re first eligible, you may end up paying a late penalty when you sign up later for Medicare Part B and/or D.

-You can delay your Part B (medical coverage) enrollment without penalty, if you have health insurance through a current job or are a dependent on your spouse’s active plan.
+You can delay your Medicare Part B (medical coverage) enrollment without penalty, if you have health insurance through a current job or are a dependent on your spouse’s active plan.
 Once the spouse with employer coverage stops working – whether it’s you or your partner – you have eight months to sign up for Part B.

 There are special times when you can sign up for a Medicare plan outside of annual enrollment or your initial enrollment period.
 This is called a special enrollment period.

 - You move: Whether it’s moving to a new city or new address, or moving into a nursing home – you’ll be able to change or enroll in a new plan

 - You want to switch to a 5-star Medicare plan.
 These plans are considered “excellent” by Medicare.
 You can make the switch once to a 5-star plan anytime starting Dec.
 8 – Nov.
 30

 - You lose your current coverage (unless it’s cancelled for not paying your monthly premiums)